angeldollface/luhny/README.markdown

 - Removed the `testAll` function.
 - Added unit tests for Deno.
 - Relicensed the project under the [DSL v1](https://github.com/angeldollface/doll-software-license).

+### Version 1.5.0

+- Fixed a critical typo with the example.

 ## NOTE :scroll: